kalistamp/ph_fish/INTRODUCTION.md

 * * *
 Once the Above Infrastructure is set up you will need to have your ```Landing Page``` Source code ready for whatever site you plan on mimicking- (This is the website that the Phishing email is going to direct the victim to; this page is usually a spoof of a website the victim is familiar with.)

+* * *

+### Choosing A Phishing Domain:

+Choosing the right Phishing domain to launch your attack from is essential to ensure you have the psychological edge over your target.
+A red team engagement can use some of the below methods for choosing the perfect domain name.

+Expired Domains:

+Although not essential, buying a domain name with some history may lead to better scoring of your domain when it comes to spam filters.
+Spam filters have a tendency to not trust brand new domain names compared to ones with some history

+Typosquatting:

+Typosquatting is when a registered domain looks very similar to the target domain you’re trying to impersonate.
+Here are some of the common methods:

+Misspelling: goggle.com Vs google.com
+Additional Period: go.ogle.com Vs google.com
+Switching numbers for letters: g00gle.com Vs google.com
+Phrasing: googles.com Vs google.com
+Additional Word: googleresults.com Vs google.com
+These changes might look unrealistic, but at a glance, the human brain tends to fill in the blanks and see what it wants to see, i.e. the correct domain name.

+TLD Alternatives:

+A TLD (Top Level Domain) is the .com .net .co.uk .org .gov e.t.c part of a domain name, there are 100’s of variants of TLD’s now.
+A common trick for choosing a domain would be to use the same name but with a different TLD.
+For example, register reddit.co.uk to impersonate reddit.com

+* * *

+### Droppers:

+Droppers are software that phishing victims tend to be tricked into downloading and running on their system.
+The dropper may advertise itself as something useful or legitimate such as a codec to view a certain video or software to open a specific file.

+The droppers are not usually malicious themselves, so they tend to pass antivirus checks.
+Once installed, the intended malware is either unpacked or downloaded from a server and installed onto the victim’s computer.
+The malicious software usually connects back to the attacker’s infrastructure.
+The attacker can take control of the victim’s computer, which can further explore and exploit the local network.

 ***

 * [SOURCE](https://classroom.anir0y.in/post/tryhackme-phishingyl/#task-03-writing-convincing-phishing-emails)